GetStream/stream-chat-swift/docusaurus/docs/iOS/components/channel.md

 import ComponentsNote from '../common-content/components-note.md'
 //import ChannelProperties from '../common-content/reference-docs/stream-chat-ui/chat-channel/chat-channel-vc-properties.md'

 The `ChatChannelVC` is the component presented when a channel is selected from the channel list.
-This component is responsible to display the messages from the channel, as well as creating new messages through the composer.
+This component is responsible to display the messages from a channel, as well as creating new messages for the same channel.

 The following diagram shows the components hierarchy of `ChatChannelVC`:

 <Digraph>{ `
     ChatChannelVC -> ChatChannelHeaderView
     ChatChannelVC -> ChatMessageListVC
-    ChatChannelVC -> ChatMessageComposerVC
+    ChatChannelVC -> ComposerVC
     ChatChannelHeaderView [href="../channel-header-view"]
     ChatMessageListVC [href="../message-list"]
-    ChatMessageComposerVC [href="../message-composer"]
+    ComposerVC [href="../message-composer"]
 ` }</Digraph>

 ### Overview